scotthamilton77/atlas-mcp-server/README.md

 ### Automatic Backups (Note)

 **Important:** The automatic backup functionality has been removed due to inefficiency.
-The call to `triggerBackgroundBackup` in `src/services/neo4j/driver.ts` is commented out with a note indicating it was removed.
 Please use the manual backup process described below to protect your data.

 ### Backup Process

 - **Mechanism**: The backup process exports all `Project`, `Task`, and `Knowledge` nodes, along with their relationships, into separate JSON files.
-- **Output**: Each backup creates a timestamped directory (e.g., `atlas-backup-YYYYMMDDHHMMSS`) within the configured backup path (default: `./atlas-backups/`).
+- **Output**: Each backup creates a timestamped directory (e.g., `atlas-backup-YYYYMMDDHHMMSS`) within the configured backup path (default: `./backups/`).
 This directory contains `projects.json`, `tasks.json`, `knowledge.json`, and `relationships.json`.
 - **Manual Backup**: You can trigger a manual backup using the provided script:
   ```bash
   npm run db:backup